18 Unique Things To Do In Sturgeon Bay That Will Make You Feel Like a Local

 The standout feature is the Jim Kress Maritime Lighthouse Tower—a stunning 10-story experience where each floor explores a different aspect of maritime history.
 Reach the top, and you're rewarded with panoramic views of the bay, the historic bridges, and the shipyards below.

-2. Walk the Historic Steel Bridge
+2. Walk the Historic Sturgeon Bay Bridge

 A stroll across Sturgeon Bay’s iconic Historic Steel Bridge is like walking through a living postcard.
 Officially known as the Michigan Street Bridge, this 1931-built Sturgeon Bay attraction is one of the last remaining rolling bascule bridges in the country—and it still opens for passing boats!